amplitude/amplitude-docs/content/collections/charts/en/chart-basics.md

 From the new Chart screen or the chart switcher, click Templates at the top of the left sidebar.
 On the Chart Templates panel, search for an existing template, filter by goal, or browse by chart type.

-When you select a template, it prepopluates the chart definition.
+When you select a template, it prepopulates the chart definition.
 Save the chart directly, or edit it to better meet your requirements and then save it.

 {{partial:admonition type="note" heading=""}}
 Chart templates rely on default events and properties and work best if you use Amplitude SDKs to instrument your applications or websites.